Mascara: History

-The name Mascara was given in reference to the city of that bears the same name.
-In the middle of the 19th century, the French discovered antimony powder during their conquest in the old town of Mascara in Algeria.
+The name Mascara was likely given in reference to the city which bears the same name, since in the mid-19th century the French discovered antimony powder during their conquest in the old city of Mascara in Algeria.
 The nomadic tribes used it as a beauty product but also to protect themselves from various trachomas and eye diseases.

-Aesthetic adornment is a cultural universal and mascara can be documented in ancient Egypt.
+Aesthetic adornment is a cultural universal, and mascara can be documented in ancient Egypt.
 Records from around 4000 BC refer to a substance called kohl that was used to darken eyelashes, eyelids, and eyebrows.
 Kohl was used to mask the eyes, believed to ward off evil spirits and protect the soul, by both men and women.
 Often composed of galena; malachite; and charcoal or soot, crocodile stool; honey; and water was added to keep the kohl from running.
 Through Egypt's influence, kohl usage persisted in the subsequent Babylonian, Greek and Roman empires.
 Following the fall of the Roman Empire, kohl fell into disuse on the European continent, where it had been considered solely a cosmetic; conversely, it continued to be widely used in the Middle East for religious purposes.

-During the Victorian era, social opinion shifted radically towards the promotion of cosmetics, and women were known to spend a majority of their day occupied with beauty regimens.
+During the Victorian era, social opinion shifted radically towards the promotion of cosmetics, and women were known to spend the majority of their day occupied with beauty regimens.
 Great efforts were made to create the illusion of long, dark eyelashes.
 Attempting this, Victorian women made a type of mascara in their own homes.
 They would heat a mixture of ash or lampblack and elderberry juice on a plate and apply the heated mixture to their eyelashes.

 The product that people would recognize as mascara today did not develop until the 19th century.
 A chemist named Eugène Rimmel developed a cosmetic using the newly invented petroleum jelly.
 The name Rimmel became synonymous with the substance and still translates to "mascara" in the Portuguese, Spanish, Greek, Turkish, Romanian, and Persian languages today.

 Across the Atlantic Ocean and at roughly the same time, in 1915, Thomas Lyle Williams created a remarkably similar substance for his sister Mabel.
 In 1917 he started a mail-order business from the product that grew to become the company Maybelline.

 The mascara developed by these two men consisted of petroleum jelly and coal in a set ratio.
 It was undeniably messy, and a better alternative was soon developed.
 A dampened brush was rubbed against a cake containing soap and black dye in equal proportions and applied to the lashes.
 Still it was extremely messy.
 No significant improvement occurred until 1957 with an innovation by Helena Rubinstein.